 General proofreaders get paid to proof blog posts, articles and books for errors; transcript proofreading is a bit more technical.
 The upside of being a transcript proofreader, however, is that it tends to pay more than general proofreading.

-There are tons of courses you can take online to learn proofreading.
-If you’re looking for one to try, I recommend checking out Caitlyn Pyle’s free workshop.
+There are tons of courses you can take online to learn to proofread.
+If you’re looking for one to try, I recommend checking out Caitlin Pyle’s free workshop to start.
 She walks you through the basics of starting a freelance proofreading hustle from home.